bigbenster702/Roblox-daily-accessory-adder/README.md

 For RBLXCOOKIE put in your Roblox Cookie.
 Most people don't know how to get this so here is an example how: https://www.youtube.com/watch?v=1v3inNUxyL8

 ## Notes
 Make sure that you never share your roblox cookie to anyone.
-Sharing it would let them access your account without a password.
+Sharing it would let anyone access your account without a password.